 Take time to inspect your air filter to prevent overheating the engine and causing damage.
-I know, this is one more step, but it takes less than a minute to check the filters condition and can prevent engine damage.
+I know, this is one more step, but it takes less than a minute to check the condition of the filter and can prevent engine damage.
 If the filter is extremely dirty or damaged, it must be replaced.

 Steps to clean a Husqvarna chainsaw filter:

 - Remove the engine cover.

 - Remove the air filter.

 - Wipe out any dirt from the air filter housing.